-- (8) For the purpose of serving as a member of a precinct board for an election pursuant to Section 12302 of the Elections Code. - (9) For the purpose of spending time with a member of the pupil's immediate family who is an active duty member of the uniformed services, as defined in Section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - (10) For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - (11) For the benefit of the behavioral health, as that phrase is described in paragraph (5) of subdivision (a) of Section 11325.2 of the Welfare and Institutions Code, of the pupil.
+8 (8) For the purpose of serving as a member of a precinct board 9 for an election pursuant to Section 12302 of the Elections Code.

+10 (9) For the purpose of spending time with a member of the 11 pupil's immediate family who is an active duty member of the uniformed services, as defined in Section 49701, and has been 12 13 called to duty for, is on leave from, or has immediately returned 14 from, deployment to a combat zone or combat support position.
+15 Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the 16 17 superintendent of the school district.

+(10) For the purpose of attending the pupil's naturalization 18 19 ceremony to become a United States citizen.

-- (11) Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - (b) A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefor.
-The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - (c) For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - (d) Absences pursuant to this section are deemed to be absences in computing average daily attendance and shall not generate state apportionment payments. - (e) "Immediate family," as used in this section, means the parent or guardian, brother or sister, grandparent, or any other relative living in the household of the pupil. - SEC.
-2. Section 49428.1 is added to the Education Code, to read: - 39 49428.1. (a) For purposes of this section, the following 40 definitions apply:
+20 (11) Authorized at the discretion of a school administrator, as 21 described in subdivision (c) of Section 48260.

+22 (b) A pupil absent from school under this section shall be 23 allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory 24 25 completion within a reasonable period of time, shall be given full 26 credit therefor.
+The teacher of the class from which a pupil is absent 27 shall determine which tests and assignments shall be reasonably 28 equivalent to, but not necessarily identical to, the tests and 29 assignments that the pupil missed during the absence.

+30 (c) For purposes of this section, attendance at religious retreats shall not exceed four hours per semester.
+31

+32 (d) Absences pursuant to this section are deemed to be absences

+33 in computing average daily attendance and shall not generate state 34 apportionment payments.

+35 (e) "Immediate family," as used in this section, means the parent 36 or guardian, brother or sister, grandparent, or any other relative 37 living in the household of the pupil.

+SEC.
+2. Section 49428.15 is added to the Education Code, 38 39 immediately following Section 49428.1, to read:

+1 49428.15. (a) For purposes of this section, the following 2 definitions apply: